svanherk/brightspace-integration/README.md

 ### Using the Script to Unbundle your build

-You can unbundle your build using the `unbundle.py` script located at the root of the repository.
+You can unbundle your build using the `unbundle.py` script located in the `unbundle-script` folder.

 Make sure you have Python 3.X installed, if not, you can install it using chocolatey (for Windows).
 ```shell
 choco install python3
 ```

-Installing Python for Mac users using Homebrew:
+Installing Python on Mac using Homebrew:
 ```
 brew install python
 ```